dhwanipatel14/Multiplayer-dice-game/README.md

 # Multiplayer-dice-game
-Dice game created using coordination of pipes, signals adn fifos in system programming.
+Created two versions of Dice game.
+First using coordination of pipes, signals adn fifos in system programming and second one using socket programming.